-- To select a group of columns, hold the <SHIFT> key and then click the beginning and ending column. - Non-contiguous columns can be selected by holding the <CTRL> key and clicking the desired columns. - A column can be resized by dragging its right edge horizontally. - Clicking on a column (or selected group) displays a menu where you can: - Insert a new column. - Delete the selected column. - Set the column's width to be identical with the other selected columns. - Hide the selected column. - Set Column Info to make a label for the column and/or make it sortable on HTML reports
+- To select a group of columns, hold the SHIFT key and then click the beginning and ending column. - Select non-contiguous columns by holding the CTRL key and clicking the desired columns. - Resize columns by dragging their right edge horizontally. - Clicking on a column (or a selected group) displays a menu where you can: - Insert a new column - o Delete the selected column - o Set the column's width to be identical with the other selected columns - Hide the selected column - Set Column Info to make a label for the column and/or make it sortable on HTML reports